 Navratri is the most auspicious festival for Hindu community, celebrated all around the world.
-This year, sharad navratri is starting from October 9, 2018 (Tuesday).
-Hindu worships Maa Shakti for nine days to get the blessings.
+This year, sharad navratri is starting from October 17, 2020 (Saturday).
+Hindu people worship Maa Shakti for nine days to get the blessings.
 During the Navratri festival, Maa Durga is worshipped in the nine forms, which are Goddess Shailputri, Goddess Brahmacharini, Goddess Chandraghanta, Goddess Kushmanda, Goddess Skandmata, Goddess Katyayani, Goddess Kalratri, Goddess Mahagauri and Goddess Siddhidatri.
 Navratri festival comes four times in a year with different names.

 1- Sharad Navratri is celebrated in autumn that is the lunar month of Ashwin 2- Chaitra Navratri/Vasanta Navratri is celebrated in Spring that is the lunar month of Chaitra 3- Magh Navratri is celebrated in winters 4- Ashada Navratri is celebrated in monsoon season.

 The first two Navaratri is celebrated with great fervor while other two are celebrated in some parts of the India.
-The nine days of Navratri is differently celebrated in different parts of India.
-The Sharada Navratri basically culminates Maa Durga Puja and Dussehra.
+The nine days of Navratri are celebrated differently in different parts of India.
+The Sharad Navratri basically culminates Maa Durga Puja and Dussehra.
 The Vasanta Navratri worships avatar of Vishnu mainly Lord Ram so Ram Navami is celebrated on a ninth day.

 The first three days of Sharad Navratri is invoked for the strength and ferocity of Maa Durga.
 For next three days, Maa Lakshmi is worshipped, who represents the wealth and prosperity in our life.
 The wealth here refers to the spiritual wealth.
 People worship Goddess Lakshmi to invite her to bring wealth.
 The last three nights are spent in worshipping Maa Saraswati who signifies the highest wisdom and knowledge.
 Here knowledge represents the knowledge of self.